ssenmosip/mosip-temp-documentation/Getting-Started.md

 [Refer - Steps-to-Install-and-configuration-HDFS](Steps-to-Install-and-configuration-HDFS)

 ### 6.6 Steps to install Kernel Key Manager Service
 Kernel Keymanager Service is setup externally from other setup and is not a part of Continuous Delivery Process.
-The steps to setup kernel-keymanager-service are given [**here**](/mosip/mosip/blob/master/kernel/kernel-keymanager-service/README.md.)
+The steps to setup kernel-keymanager-service are given [**here**](/mosip/mosip/blob/master/kernel/kernel-keymanager-service/README.md)

+### 6.7 Register on https://control.msg91.com/signup/ as developer and get an authkey.
+Replace the same in kernel.properties (used by  [kernel-smsnotification-service](/mosip/mosip/blob/master/kernel/kernel-emailnotification-service/README.md) )

+mosip.kernel.sms.api=http://api.msg91.com/api/v2/sendsms

+mosip.kernel.sms.authkey=240764AwCGPlwv5bb455b0

 ***
 ## 7. Configuring MOSIP [**[↑]**](#content)